Single, Double & Triple Blind Study | Definition & Examples

 - In a triple-blind study, the assignment is hidden not only from participants and experimenters, but also from the researchers analyzing the data.

-- Why is blinding important?
+- Why is blinding important in research?

 If participants know whether they are in a control or treatment group, they may adjust their behavior in ways that affect the outcome that researchers are trying to measure.
 If the people administering the treatment are aware of group assignment, they may treat participants differently and thus directly or indirectly influence the final results.